Planning Your Trip

 - Frankfurt's Bahnhofsviertel used to be a dangerous area to hang around, but today it is downright trendy.
 There is still some drug use and prostitution, but the latter is legal.

-- Since 2018, Frankfurt has a tourism fee for overnight stays of 2 euros per person per night.
+- Since 2018, Frankfurt has a tourism fee for overnight stays of two euros per person per night.

 Money-Saving Tips for Frankfurt